 - When using the keyboard and the mouse, ensure there is no tension on the shoulder muscles by keeping the elbows as close as you can to the body.

-- Consider using a headset to avoid placing the phone receiver in the crook of the neck—this side bent and rotated position of the head can set one up for stiffness and pain, which responds poorly to stretching.
+- Consider using a headset to avoid placing the phone receiver in the crook of the neck—this side bent and rotated position of the head can set one up for stiffness and pain, which may respond poorly to stretching.

 Make Sure You're Using the Right Pillow